Apple Fries with Caramel Cream Dip

 How to Make Apple Fries

 Take your apples to the next level with sweetness and fried to-perfection apples!
-This fall dessert recipe is so simple and comes together quickly.
+This fall dessert recipe is so simple and comes together quickly for all of your favorite fall gatherings.
 Make these in batches and enjoy a sweet treat your family will love!

 1. Prepare – In a frying pan, or deep fryer, heat vegetable oil for frying.
 Mix together the buttermilk and sugar in a medium size bowl.
 Peel and slice apples and add them to the buttermilk mixture as you go to prevent browning.